StormAtronach/Morrowind75/README.md

 - Latest MGE XE developer release with shared memory (no more out of memory issues!)
 - A ton of quality of life mods

+What it could include:
+- Everything and anything you want to throw on top of this.
+My only goal was only to make a basic modlist that you, dearest gentle reader, can expand upon as you like.
+Feel free to experiment :)

 # Requirements
 A potato PC should run it with no issues